steveculshaw/brindlewoodbay/README.md

 **Clue:** Disposable gloves in the office trash can, slightly stretched<br>
 **Clue:** Encyclopedia of tattoo's with two dog-eared pages<br>
 **Clue:** "They were stealing the scrimshaw" from Edgar (spirit)<br>
+**Clue:** Katherine's unsent draft email; to BB Community College, "Staff & students welcome to inspect, but loaning is out of the question"<br>

 **Void:** Sketch of sailor being consumed by a human-eyed whale